bcgov/quickstart-openshift/README.md

 Deployment to test, staging or pre-prod (pick a name!) is currently planned to be transitory, allowing access to gatekept data, but only stopping before production deployment if a failure occurs.  (work in progress)

-Successful deployments are linked to in Pull Request comments.
+Successful deployments are linked in Pull Request comments.

 ![Deployment Update](.github/graphics/deploymentUpdate.png)